pancelor/pancelor.github.io/templates/posts/linecook.md

 This was all possible before, but the long vertical section of the curved conveyor belts was new, and was the _perfect_ spot to try and rescue bad ingredients.
 But also, that straight section was right up against the edge of the world, making it a bit dangerous to try -- you might accidentally grab a new food that appears in the middle!

-### finishing the game
+### interlude: finishing the game

-After this point, I put in a lot more work tweaking and refining the game.
-The main point of this post is to talk about how following this "tangible code" principle shaped Linecook, by solving bugs and design problems that cropped up in elegant ways, and by causing gameplay to organically appear as if by spontaneous generation.
-But for completeness' sake, I'll summarize the major questions I had to settle before the game was done.
+There was a lot more work required to finish the game, but not much worth talking about in the context of tangible code.
+For completeness' sake, I'll summarize the major questions I had to settle before the game was done.
 I'm happy with the answers I came up with for the final version; here are some of the alternative answers I considered at various points in development:

 #### Q: When/why are recipes completed?

 * Press Z to finish both recipes at anytime
 * Some sort of "done" icon (described above)
 * Every 4 ingredients forms a recipe
-* Each ingredient contribute a score towards the target recipe, and once the score is above some threshold the recipe is done? (sounds hard to communicate to the player...)
+* Each ingredient contributes a score towards the target recipe, and once the score is above some threshold the recipe is done

-These ideas eventually morphed into the bird emotions that you can see in the final game, although it took a lot of refining to get to the final version -- the birds' emotions used to be a lot more complicated and inscrutable.

 #### Q: When is the game over? / What's your score?

-* Some sort of time limit?
+* Some sort of time limit
 * The game continues forever, with infinite customers.
 You quit when you decide you're bored, I guess.
-* At one point I had a version where there were only 8 customers, but they looped back to the end of the line after eating, and you had to feed them until all of their happiness levels were above a certain threshold.
-This was entirely non-obvious to my playtesters, and also pretty annoying if you only had one bird left to satisfy!
+* At one point I had a version where there were only 8 customers who looped back to the end of the line after eating.
+To win, you had to feed them until all of their happiness levels were above a certain threshold.
+This was entirely non-obvious, and also pretty annoying when you only had one bird left to satisfy.

 #### Q: How does changing the difficulty setting change the game?